Hover over Menu Tabs for More!

 30 Years of Sailing Lake Conroe

-Please support our sponsors of LCSA!
-Click on any image to go to their site!
+Click an image to go to their site!

 Around 1989, interests began to build in sailing on Lake Conroe, still a very young lake, having been formed in 1973.
 Gus Behling and Veit Gentry, being avid sailors, thought to start a sort of sailing club mostly to share thoughts about how to do things on their boats, which were built by Catalina.
 At the time, with little internet, and not much published material floating around, it was to be an information source, a place to share ideas and solutions, how to set shroud tensions right, and proper mast tuning, and a myriad of other topics.
 It was decided to form a club called the "Lake Conroe Catalina League".
 Through the diligence of these two, and with a year or two Bob Kotch joining in, other new members began to join.
 Gus, a World War 2 veteran, made it his personal duty to lurk on the docks at 7 coves marina and button hole sail boat owners, to invite them to join the club (the first time), and ask them why they hadn't joined yet the second time, and imply that his patience had worn thin if they hadn't joined the third time he saw them!
 Membership fees were $10 per year then, if nothing else, not a bad stipend to fork out just to get Gus off your back!